cb-technologists/blog/content/posts/tekton-jx-orchestration.md

 ```

 It's a **one line pipeline** that it's just "inheriting" the pipeline from the [maven build pack pipeline](https://github.com/jenkins-x-buildpacks/jenkins-x-kubernetes/blob/master/packs/maven/pipeline.yaml).
-Bottomline here is that build packs are kind of templates for building your application.
-So developers don't need to think about how to conceptually design the CI/CD pipelines or components needed to do Kubernetes managament to promote the application.
+Bottom line here is that build packs are kind of templates for building your application.
+So developers don't need to think about how to conceptually design the CI/CD pipelines, or components needed to managame Kubernetes in order to promote the application.
 But you can extend using the `jenkins-x.yaml` or by executing `jx create step` command.
 In this case Jenkins X already propose a [pipeline lifecycle](https://jenkins-x.io/architecture/build-packs/#lifecycles), that it is translated on how Tekton decouples the pipeline execution objects.

-Coming back to our execution, the application is just automatically deployed into `Staging` environment at version `0.0.1`:
+Coming back to our execution, the application is just automatically deployed and versioned into `Staging` environment at version `0.0.1`:

 ```bash
 $ jx get version